zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    the name of a record field.
 Nested records are flattened.

-   :rt: The name of the record type.
+   :param rt: The name of the record type.

    :returns: A string vector with the field names of *rt*.